smartchicago/foodborne-anycity/README.md

 Once you have obtained the necessary keys and credentials, copy the contents of `config/settings.yml.example` into a new file named `config/settings.yml`, and fill in the necessary information.

 Next, to make Foodborne appropriate for your city, copy the contents of `config/localization.yml.example` into a new file named `config/localization.yml`, and fill in the necessary information.
 If your city has an API endpoint similar to Chicago's Open 311 API, fill that in here.
+Afterwards, when committing to your own repository, you'll likely want to remove the listing of this file in `.gitignore`.

 ### Production